Captive

 Friche La Belle de Mai, Marseille, France, November 2022 — On tour

-“Night life”, in its contemporary sense, is often associated with bars and clubs and thronging crowds of revellers.
+"Nightlife," in its contemporary sense, is often associated with a high-energy space of intense collective activity.

-At the other end of the spectrum, the night is also a time to reconnect with one’s intimate self when, as time passes but the solitary body lies still, the constant desire to fill every minute and every second of every day is banished.
+At the other end of the spectrum, the night also offers an opportunity to reconnect with one's own privacy.
+In this slower passage of time, now reclaimed by the solitary individual, we distance ourselves from the constant expectation to fill every minute and second of our day.

-Through an installation consisting of the kind of sleeping pods found in capsule hotels, in which we are invited to enter, Captive is an intimate encounter with an audiovisual device that is at once close by and eerily absent.
+Through an installation of sleeping pods—the chambers used in Capsule hotels—into which the audience is invited to enter, the Captive project will offer an intimate face-to-face encounter with an audiovisual setup that is both close and eerily absent.

 Pictures courtesy Hugo Bougouin & Grégoire Edouard